 The New Balance 1080 has been designed with comfort as a priority.
 They are also relatively lightweight, which makes them an excellent choice for people who do not like heavy running or casual shoes.
 Breathable mesh upper and high-quality synthetic materials combine with New Balance’s cushioning technology to make a shoe perfect for all-day wear or long-distance running.

-The premium cushioning comes primarily from the ABZORB crash pad – which reduces heel strike – and the blown rubber outsole.
-There is also a full-length Strobel board which increases cushioning and comfort throughout the whole step rather than focusing solely on the impact of the foot on the ground.
+The premium cushioning comes primarily from the ABZORB crash pad, which reduces heel strike, and the blown rubber outsole.
+There is also a full-length Strobel board, which increases cushioning and comfort throughout the entire step rather than focusing solely on the foot’s impact on the ground.

-The New Balance 1080 is also ideal for people with foot problems because they give excellent stability and traction.
+The New Balance 1080 is also ideal for people with foot problems, as it offers excellent stability and traction.
 A new T-beam midfoot shank enhances stability without compromising on flexibility.
-They offer a wide-toe box with a narrow heel.
+They feature a wide toe box and a narrow heel.

 3. New Balance 880v5 Running Shoes